Two Approaches for Gas Station Problem

 , you can add gas[i]

-liters of fuel, but leaving station i
+liters to your tank, but leaving station i

 requires cost[i]